Next Start

 You may be wondering about the benefits of HVACR technician certification.
 Consider these advantages:

 • HVACR certification may be a job requirement.
 If you’re going to work with refrigerants, you’ll need to be certified in most cases.
 Also, some companies only consider certified applicants.
-HVAC certification expands the number of jobs you’re qualified for.
+HVAC technician certification expands the number of jobs you’re qualified for.

-• HVACR certification can make you stand out as an applicant.
+• HVACR certification can help you stand out as an applicant.
 Many employers prefer candidates who can jump right into work without having to go through extensive on-the-job training.
 Without certification, a technician could create delays for the work they’re scheduled to do.

 • HVACR certification helps prepare you for the industry.
 When you work toward a certification, you can learn the proper steps and techniques to work on equipment and materials safely and responsibly.
 That can help give you a confidence boost and help you feel more prepared.